Hope Jahren

-Anne Hope Jahren (born September 27, 1969) is an American geochemist and geobiologist at the University of Oslo in Norway, known for her work using stable isotope analysis to analyze fossil forests dating to the Eocene.
-She has won many prestigious awards in the field, including the James B. Macelwane Medal of the American Geophysical Union.
+Anne Hope Jahren (born September 27, 1969) is an American geochemist and geobiologist at the University of Louisiana at Lafayette, known for her work using stable isotope analysis to analyze fossil forests dating to the Eocene.
+She has won many awards in the field, including the James B. Macelwane Medal of the American Geophysical Union.

-Her book Lab Girl (2016) has been applauded as both "a personal memoir and a paean to the natural world", a literary fusion of memoir and science writing, and "a compellingly earthy narrative."
+Her book Lab Girl (2016) has been praised as both "a personal memoir and a paean to the natural world", a literary fusion of memoir and science writing, and "a compellingly earthy narrative".

 Early life and education

-Jahren was born in Austin, Minnesota on September 27, 1969.
+Jahren was born in Austin, Minnesota, on September 27, 1969.
 Her father taught science at a community college and she has three older brothers.
 She completed her undergraduate education in geology at the University of Minnesota, graduating cum laude in 1991.